April 10, 2017 - The beautiful Beaux Arts building housing DC Water's Main Pumping Station, as seen from a balcony at F1rst.

 The eastern side of the Main Pumping Station, as seen from the Yards Park

-July 19, 2016 - Another rendering of the new HQ, looking eastward from above along the Anacostia Riverwalk Trail toward the Yards Park.
+July 19, 2016 - A 2016 rendering of the new HQ, looking eastward from above along the Anacostia Riverwalk Trail toward the Yards Park.
 Also visible in this rendering is the new extension of Potomac Avenue at lower right to a new 1 1/2 Street SE.

 The site plan, showing the undulating design of the new building that will be wrapped around the existing O Street pumping station.
 The three white boxes show where two residential buildings and a movie theater